timotejroiko/discord.js-light/README.md

 	if(channel) { channel.send("message"); }
 `);

-// forge method, works from any shard and regardless of availability await client.channels.forge(id).send("message");
+// forge method, works from any shard and regardless of caching await client.channels.forge(id).send("message");
 ```

-Forge methods avoid unnecessary round trips and give you access to all the rest api methods, however there isnt any form of data validation, its up to you to provide valid IDs.
+Forge methods avoid unnecessary round trips and give you access to all the api methods of each class, however there isnt any form of data validation, its up to you to provide valid IDs.

 The following forge methods are available: